Kotlin/kotlinx.serialization/docs/serializers.md

 }
 ```

-Serializer has three required pieces.
+A serializer has three required pieces.

 * The [serialize][SerializationStrategy.serialize] function implements [SerializationStrategy].
   It receives an instance of [Encoder] and a value to serialize.